Guitars, Cadillacs, Etc., Etc.: Composition

 The album was re-issued on October 17, 2006, complete with demos from 1981 and tracks recorded live at the Roxy Theatre on Los Angeles' Sunset Strip in 1986.

 Reception

-Three of the album's tracks rose into the Top 40 of the Hot Country Singles chart in 1986.
-Yoakam's first single was "Honky Tonk Man" peaking at No. 3 on the country charts.
-The follow-up was the title track at No. 4.
-His third single from the album was "It Won't Hurt," which rose to No. 31.
+Three of the album's tracks reached the top 40 of the Hot Country Singles chart in 1986.
+Yoakam's first single, "Honky Tonk Man", peaked at number three.
+The follow-up was the title track, peaking at number four.
+His third single, "It Won't Hurt", made it to number 31.
 Yoakam was nominated for two Grammy awards in association with Guitars, Cadillacs, Etc., Etc. and he won Top New Male Vocalist at the 1986 Academy of Country Music Awards.

-AllMusic: "An astonishing debut, Guitars, Cadillacs, Etc., Etc. changed the face of country music single-handedly and remains one hell of a party record.
+Spin wrote, "These bouncy tunes are filled with images of men drinking whiskey and falling off barstools, of Jezebels ruining good-hearted lunks.
+It's unadulterated hayseed stuff, but with a sense of playfulness."
+AllMusic called it, "An astonishing debut, Guitars, Cadillacs, Etc., Etc. changed the face of country music single-handedly and remains one hell of a party record.

+Track listing

 Original Oak EP (1984) track listing

 All songs by Dwight Yoakam except as indicated.
 All arrangements by Pete Anderson & Dwight Yoakam.